Magallanes station: Nearby landmarks

 The station is the closest MRT station to the South Luzon Expressway, as well as to Chino Roces Avenue.
 It is also located near Dasmariñas Village and Ecology Village, two major residential areas in the Makati area.
-It is also close to some prominent business headquarters and institutions, such as those of the Philippine operations of Levi's and GlaxoSmithKline, schools such as Asia Pacific College, Assumption College, Don Bosco Technical Institute, Makati Hope Christian School, and Colegio San Agustin-Makati and shopping centers such as Makati Cinema Square (near Don Bosco) and the upscale Magallanes Center.
+It is also close to some prominent business headquarters and institutions, like those of the Philippine operations of Levi's and GlaxoSmithKline, schools such as Assumption College San Lorenzo, Makati Hope Christian School, and Colegio San Agustin-Makati, the upscale Paseo de Magallanes, Wilcon IT Hub, and Studio 300 bowling alley.
 The station is directly connected to Alphaland Southgate Mall and Tower, Teleperformance Building within the building, and San Lorenzo Place Mall.

 Transportation links

 The transport terminal outside the station serves tricycles, taxis, jeepneys, and buses.
 Buses that ply the EDSA and South Luzon Expressway routes (both city and provincial) stop near the station.
-Passengers may board jeepneys under the Magallanes Interchange, wherein these go to various locations in Metro Manila, such as northern and western Makati, Makati Central Business District, Taguig, Pasay, Parañaque, and Muntinlupa.
-Taxis are also available near the station, and the taxi stands are located along with the bus stops near the station on both northbound and southbound lanes of EDSA.
+Passengers may board jeepneys under the Magallanes Interchange, wherein these go to various locations in Metro Manila, such as northern and western Makati, Makati Central Business District, Taguig, Pasay, Parañaque, and Muntinlupa, and at San Lorenzo Place, where northbound jeepneys plying Chino Roces Avenue depart.
+Taxis are also available near the station and the taxi stands are located.

 Passengers may also take a short walk to EDSA railway station, located below the Magallanes Interchange and west of Chino Roces Avenue, to take the PNR Metro Commuter Line.
+However, this was closed to give way for the construction of the North–South Commuter Railway (NSCR), which has its new station connected to that station.